cado-security/product-help/docs/cado/integrations/api-overview.md

 sidebar_position: 1
 ---

-# How to Use the Cado API
+# How to Use the / Forensic Acquisition and Investigation API

-The Cado API allows third-party tools and automation scripts to interact seamlessly with the Cado platform.
+The / Forensic Acquisition and Investigation API allows third-party tools and automation scripts to interact seamlessly with the / Forensic Acquisition and Investigation platform.
 You can use the API, along with pre-built integrations, to perform tasks like:

 - Triggering platform operations (e.g., acquiring instances from your cloud environments)
 - Retrieving captured data (e.g., suspicious events)
 - Managing and controlling investigations
 - And more

-This guide will walk you through the essential steps to onboard and integrate with the Cado API.
+This guide will walk you through the essential steps to onboard and integrate with the / Forensic Acquisition and Investigation API.

 ### Creating and Storing an API Access Key

-To access the Cado API, you’ll need to authenticate with a valid API Key.
-Follow these steps to generate an API Key within the Cado platform:
+To access the / Forensic Acquisition and Investigation API, you’ll need to authenticate with a valid API Key.
+Follow these steps to generate an API Key within the platform:

 1. Navigate to **Settings** in the bottom-left corner, then click on the **API** tab.